janet-lang/janet-lang.org/md/syntax.md

 your source code as well.")
 %}

-A Janet program begins life as a text file, just a sequence of byte like any other on your system.
+A Janet program begins life as a text file, just a sequence of bytes like any other on your system.
 Janet source files should be UTF-8 or ASCII encoded.
 Before Janet can compile or run your program, it must transform your source code into a data structure.
 Janet is a lisp, which means it is